 Recycled polyester

-The strengths of this choice are numerous.
+The advantages of this choice are numerous.

 BUT

-However, there is a more responsible and sustainable alternative: recycled polyester.
+There is, however, a more responsible and sustainable alternative: recycled polyester.

 Chemical or mechanical?